Logo

 optimize_samplingbool

-Whether to optimize the sampling from the data.
+Whether to optimize the data sampling for acceptance efficiency.

 return_samplesbool

-Whether to also return the generated points 'p'. 'p' has shape (n_samples, k ,n).
+Whether to also return the generated points $\vec{p}_i$ with shape (n_samples, k ,n).

 methodstr